-PATIKAweb provides access to data from a number of popular pathway databases, and interfaces with major databases and ontologies.
+PATIKA web provides access to data from a number of popular pathway databases, and interfaces with major databases and ontologies.
 PATIKA Database integrates data from several sources, including Entrez Gene [19], UniProt [20], PubChem [21], GO [4], and Reactome [22].
 The database focuses only on human pathway data and currently contains several thousands of states of many different biological entities and a few thousands of reactions.
 However stay tuned as we are currently working on integrating other protein and interaction databases, most notably BIND, IntAct, and HPRD.

-Users can query and access this data using PATIKAweb's query interface (Chapter 4 on Querying the PATIKA Database), and can save their results in XML or export to common picture formats.
+Users can query and access this data using PATIKA web's query interface (Chapter 4 on Querying the PATIKA Database), and can save their results in XML or export to common picture formats.
 Furthermore, our BioPAX and SBML exporters are provided as part of this Web service.

 Release Notes

-Here we summarize changes made to PATIKA web 2.0 since version 1.0:
+Here we summarize changes made to PATIKA web 2.1 since version 1.0:

-- Support for microarray data analysis;

-- Support for advanced graph-theoretic queries;

-- Import facility from BioPAX level 2;

-- Abstraction/nesting support at Biological entity level;

-- Improvement to layout support.
+- Support for microarray data analysis through PATIKA mad, - Support for advanced graph-theoretic queries; - o Import facility from BioPAX level 2; - Abstraction/nesting support at Biological entity level; - Improvement to layout support; - Improved database content, especially protein-protein interaction data at bioentity level.